Must-See Places and Harbors

-The ideal way to explore New England in the summer is definitely by boat.
+The ideal way to explore New England in the summer is by boat.
 You have the ability to explore beautiful harbors along the New England coast yet escape the crowds that so often flock to these areas during the warmer months.
-Whenever you feel like it, simply escape the crowds and heat by setting off for an isolated anchorage, where you can be at peace.
+Whenever you feel like it, escape the crowds and heat by setting off for an isolated anchorage, where you can be at peace.

-There are hundreds of towns and harbors to choose from, but for a start, here are a few must-see ports-of-call that exude what New England summers are all about.
+There are hundreds of towns and harbors to choose from, but for a start, here are a few must-see ports of call that exude what New England summers are all about.

 Newport, Rhode Island

-Some know Newport as the city that hosted America’s Cup, while others know her as a protected harbor with plenty of nightlife and delicious provisioning.
-And it’s world-famous as a yachting destination.
 Newport is a great jumping-off point for cruising to Block Island, the Elizabeth Islands, Martha’s Vineyard, Nantucket, and other harbors along the New England coast.
-All of these places are just a day’s sail away, and depending on the point of wind, you can make sure that the sail (or motor) is a comfortable one for everyone on board.
+All these places are just a day’s sail away, and depending on the point of wind, you can make sure that the sail (or motor) is comfortable for everyone on board.

 Block Island

-Great Salt Pond is the main harbor here.
-It is fully protected on all sides.
-It is quite shallow in parts, so caution and a good guide are necessary if you are navigating this on your own.
 There are moorings, slips, and a 75-acre anchorage available.
-Ashore, a visit to The Oar and Payne’s Dock is a must.
+Ashore, visiting The Oar and Payne’s Dock is a must.
 There is nothing that tastes of summer quite like a rum punch while sitting outside, looking out at the harbor.

 Cuttyhunk Island, The Elisabeth Islands, MA